rimonhanna/Spotify-To-Youtube/README.md

   - <a href="https://selenium-python.readthedocs.io/">Selenium Python (For adding to the YouTube playlist automation)</a>

 # Why did you make it?
 Just for fun :) and it might actually be useful to someone.
-I think <a href="http://discord.app">Discord</a> bots could use that to queue songs and stuff.